Cape Coral Economic Development Strategic Plan

 State Offices

 The State of Florida operates 19 agency offices in Lee County through leased offices.
-Given that Fort Myres is the county seat, a majority of these facilities are located there.
+Given that Fort Myers is the county seat, a majority of these facilities are located there.
 However, Cape Coral is the largest population component of the Metropolitan Statistical Area, and in our view, should benefit from better State representation in terms of real estate utilization.

 In the table below, the 19 State of Florida office locations are shown by their leased square footage.
-In total, there is 321,851 sf of space of which Cape Coral shraes only 7,049 sf or 2% of the inventory.
-It is our opinion that the City should encourage the State to consider more agency locations in Cape Coral, especially as dynamic population growth will public services need in the future.
+In total, there is 321,851 sf of space of which Cape Coral shares only 7,049 sf or 2% of the inventory.
+It is our opinion that the City should encourage the State to consider more agency locations in Cape Coral, especially as dynamic population growth will increase public services need in the future.

 State of Florida agencies table